 - The impenetrable FAYZ Wall which surrounds the area in Gone.

-- The Trope Namer is a short story by Theodore R. Cogswell in which it separated a magic-dominated half of the world with a science-dominated one.
+- The Trope Namer is a short story by Theodore R. Cogswell in which it separated a magic-dominated half of the world from a science-dominated one.

-- In The Sword Of Truth / Legend of the Seeker, there is a (almost impenetrable) great barrier around a region called "The Midlands", which is the central geography of the story.
+- In The Sword of Truth / Legend of the Seeker, there is an (almost impenetrable) great barrier around a region called "The Midlands", which is the central geography of the story.